 What does this tell you?

 If the users aren’t immediately trying to complete the first step of the onboarding process, what else are they doing?
-This chart provides you with some insight into click paths or pageviews after Sign Up.
-Through Path analysis, you can hypothesize and validate if users are unable to find the first step of onboarding and update your UX so they can easily find this first step.
+This chart provides you with some alternative journeys through sign-up.
+Use this info to hypothesize and validate if users are unable to find the first step of onboarding, and update your UX so they can easily find this first step.

 Step 3: Interpret your results and take action

 If customers aren’t completing the first step of the onboarding process right away, create a sense of urgency to do so in the signup process.
 If they have not completed the first step after the recommended time period, you can engage with these individuals through emails and in-app guides.
 Craft an overall communication strategy based on the friction points you are seeing in your analysis results.

 Identify friction points in the onboarding process through Heap so you can further analyze why users aren’t completing that first crucial step in the onboarding process.
 There are numerous ways to ensure that customers complete this step, you can change the interface, make educational content more discoverable, or display customer stories.
 Come up with creative ways to ensure that customers complete this step so they can begin their customer journey!

 Heap makes it easy to uncover insights to provide a seamless experience from sign-up to onboarding.
 As we mentioned earlier, we understand that first impressions matter, and Heap equips you with the data to make changes for a better customer experience.